 Preparation is important for any test, and your strategies should be effective.
 The ACT English section doesn’t quiz students on their ability to memorize facts.
 Students’ comprehension of rules and the ability to apply them is essential.

-There are many study strategies that you can use when studying and during the test.
+There are many study strategies you can use when studying and during the test.
 These will help you put your knowledge to the best use.
 These ACT English tips can help you get better results!

-ACT offers a practice test with sample test questions and answers.
+The ACT offers a practice test with sample test questions and answers.
 It has five passages with five multiple-choice questions for each passage.
 The answer key on the ACT English practice test is a great resource.

 We recommend taking your first ACT English practice test after a fair bit of studying.
 Review the ACT English practice test answers to understand where you may go wrong.
 This will help you see what you need to look out for.